Daniel Corcino: Chicago Cubs

-Second stint with Dodgers
+Los Angeles Dodgers (second stint)

-On May 9, 2017, Corcino signed a minor league deal with the Los Angeles Dodgers.
-He appeared in four games for Tulsa and 14 games for Rancho Cucamonga.
-He was assigned to AAA Oklahoma City Dodgers for the 2018 season and had his contract purchased by the Los Angeles Dodgers on June 9, when he was called back up to the majors.
+On May 9, 2017, Corcino signed a minor league contract with the Los Angeles Dodgers.
+He appeared in four games for the Double–A Tulsa Drillers and 14 games for the High–A Rancho Cucamonga Quakes.
+He was assigned to Triple–A Oklahoma City Dodgers for the 2018 season and had his contract purchased by the Los Angeles Dodgers on June 9, when he was called back up to the majors.
 He allowed one earned run in four innings over two games with the Dodgers before returning to the minors.
 He was designated for assignment on July 4.
 He remained in the minors the rest of the season, making 19 starts out of 28 total appearances with a 3.41 ERA.

-In 2019, he pitched in 24 games (21 starts for Oklahoma City), with a 8–8 record and 4.90 ERA.
-Corcino was released by the Dodgers organization on June 30, 2020.
+In 2019, Corcino pitched in 24 games (21 starts) for Oklahoma City, recording an 8–8 record and 4.90 ERA with 105 strikeouts.
+He elected free agency following the season on November 4, 2019.
+On January 21, 2020, Corcino re–signed with the Dodgers organization on a minor league contract.
+He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
+Corcino was released by the Dodgers organization on June 30.

 Wei Chuan Dragons

 On February 16, 2021, Corcino signed with the Mariachis de Guadalajara of the Mexican League.
 However, on May 29, Corcino agreed to terms on a contract with the Wei Chuan Dragons of the Chinese Professional Baseball League.
 He was not re-signed for the 2022 season and became a free agent.